 Inside: Practical advice for how to deal with homeschool bad days that don’t go as planned and with the frustrated feelings that go along with those days!

 Some days, I feel like we can’t get anything done.
 We have appointments, or I have a meeting somewhere.
-Bug masters something really quickly, and I realize I am way off base, or he finds it impossible to grasp a concept and we get stuck on something.
-Sometimes the experiment takes longer than expected, the paint spills on the table and needs scrubbed, or we get lost on the way home from a field trip.
-Our day never seems to work out the same way I planned it on paper.
+Or one of my children finds it impossible to grasp a concept, so we get stuck on something.
+Maybe an experiment takes longer than expected, somebody spills a gallon of sweet tea on the kitchen floor (and everywhere else!), or we get lost on the way home from our field trip (I have to admit that I’m “directionally challenged”!).
+Some days just don’t go as planned!

 I get frustrated feeling like my “to do” list will never get done.
-I get grumpy with the kids, and loose my patience.
-Sometimes I get really annoyed at myself for not doing “better”.
-When I get really overwhelmed, I turn to the other Homeschooling Mommas in my life; they offered me this sage advice on how to deal with homeschool scheduling woes and the frustrated feelings that come with them.
+I get grumpy with the kids and lose my patience.
+Sometimes I get really annoyed at myself for not doing “better.”
+When I get really overwhelmed, I remember the advice given to me by other homeschooling moms over the years for how to deal with scheduling woes and the frustrated feelings that come with them.

-Your kids are “getting a CULTURAL education, which is just as important.
+Your kids are getting a CULTURAL education, which is just as important.
 You’re not ruining them for life.
 There are times when I freak out when I see what public schooled kids have covered and we haven’t, but then I think about all the things we cover that they never will.
 They know a little about a lot of things but never get to study things in depth.
-We have the time to explore.”A special thanks to my friends, mentors and panel of experts from my Homeschool group who gave me the wisdom and advice to share in this post.
-This post is a part of the Schoolhouse Review Crew Blog Cruise.
-To read more posts on the topic of “When your day doesn’t go as planned” click the banner below after April 23, 2013 9 am EST.
+We have the time to explore.